RoamGuru Roam Guru

 Budget Guides

 How to experience Porto's charm without draining your wallet.
-Specific prices, free activities, and money-saving strategies from €25/day.
+Real prices, free activities, and money-saving strategies from €35/day by a former hostel owner who's slept in 200+ hostels.

 Culture & History